m416kar98k/macosx-pytorch-gpu/README.md

 My release would support compute capability of 3.0.
 If your graphics card is other than compute capability of 3.0, please use TomHeaven's build.

 ## What is my desktop specification?
-My desktop is very similar with Macbook Pro Mid 2015.
-It is also based on Haswell E3-1220 v3 and a Kepler GTX 760.
-I try to keep consistent with TomHeaven's build.
+My desktop with E3-1220 v3 and GTX 760 is very similar with Macbook Pro Mid 2015.
+I keep my requirement consistent with TomHeaven's build.
 If you fulfill his requirement, you can continue with my build.
 I build with **Python 3.7**, **CUDA 10.0**, **CUDNN 7.4**.

 ## What else do you need to do after pip install?
 Install libomp and add CUDNN lib to your LD_LIBRARY_PATH.